tinymce/tinymce-docs/migration-from-4.x/changed-features.md

 The Context Toolbar takes its buttons from things that are registered with as toolbar buttons using `addButton`, `addToggleButton`, `addSplitButton` or `addMenuButton`.
 For more information on Context Toolbars, see [docs]({{site.baseurl}}/components/contexttoolbar).

+The method for creating custom context toolbars has also been moved from `editor.addContextToolbar()` to `editor.ui.registry.addContextToolbar()`.

 ### Context Form

 ContextForms are a generalisation of the `Insert Link` form that existed in the original `inlite` plugin from [TinyMCE 4]((https://www.tiny.cloud/docs/themes/inlite/#quicklink)).